pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-gke.hbs.md

 # View resources on remote GKE clusters

-This section describes two supported options to add access-controlled visibility for a remote GKE cluster:
+This topic tells you about two supported options to add access-controlled visibility for a remote GKE
+cluster:

 - [Leverage an external OIDC provider](#external-oidc-provider)
 - [Leveraging Google's OIDC provider](#google-oidc-provider)